Zywave/booster/src/_areas/application-framework/developers/installation.md

 The Zywave API toolkit offers a bundle with all of the core componentry for the Zywave API Toolkit, which includes the [Zywave Shell](/application-framework/components/shell/), the [API proxy](/application-framework/components/api-proxy/), etc. This bundle is delivered as an [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and only works in modern browsers.

 By loading the bundle via a CDN that can resolve npm tags, we can push fixes/enhancements to your application without any deployment on your end.

+Here's an example of how to load the Zywave API Toolkit bundle with the necessary stylesheets and scripts:

 ```html
 <!doctype html>